gh0stonio/lerna-nextjs/README.md

 | [`app`](/packages/app)         | Next.js app                   |
 | [`core`](/packages/core)       | Core of app for shared code   |
 | [`example`](/packages/example) | Example of a package codebase |

+## Testing

+In each packages, the testing rule is quite simple.
+All files within specific folders need to be tested with a 100% coverage.

+The folders are `redux`, `sagas`, `selectors` and `utils`.

+You can run the tests with the following command `yarn test:unit` and in order to check the coverage `yarn test:unit:coverage`.